laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 - Crosscompile the armhf/arm64 kernels on x86 for faster compile times.
 - Install chromium directly from Google or are newer versions available for stable?
 Resolve this by using unstable for now.
+- For documentation, check out https://github.com/jekyll/jekyll and hugo and improve appearance.

 ## link list